moodle/devdocs/general/development/tracker/labels.md

 Used to flag issues that should have their own unit tests.

 - [`acceptance_test_required`](https://tracker.moodle.org/issues/?jql=labels%20%3D%20acceptance_test_required)<br/>
-Used to flag issues that should be regularly tested using the behat framework [[Acceptance_testing]].
+Used to flag issues that should be regularly tested using the behat framework [Acceptance testing](https://docs.moodle.org/dev/Acceptance_testing).
 Before a major release these issues will be reviewed and new feature files will be added.

 - [`qa_test_required`](https://tracker.moodle.org/issues/?jql=labels%20%3D%20qa_test_required)<br/>
 Used to flag issues that cannot be covered by automated tests.
 When adding the label, a comment should be also added advising exactly what needs covering in the QA test, for example "steps 6-10 in testing instructions".